CV

 Der Richtungsstreit in der frühen amerikanischen Wirtschaftslehre und der Einfluss der Deutschen Historischen Schule (“Opposing Factions in Early American Economic Theory and the Influence of the German Historical School”).
 Marburg: Metropolis Verlag, 1998.

-OTHER PUBLICATIONS
+FURTHER PUBLICATIONS